Randy Johnson: 1993

-Johnson broke out in 1993, posting a 19–8 record, 3.24 ERA, his first of six 300-plus strikeout seasons (308), and he was also the first Seattle Mariners pitcher to reach 300 strikeouts in a single season.
+Johnson broke out in 1993, posting a 19–8 record, 3.24 ERA and one save, his first of six 300-plus strikeout seasons (308).
+He was the first Mariners pitcher to reach 300 strikeouts in a single season.
 In May 1993, Johnson again lost a no-hitter to a 9th-inning single; again, the opponent was the Oakland Athletics.
 He also recorded his 1,000th career strikeout against the Minnesota Twins' Chuck Knoblauch.
 Prior to the trade deadline, Johnson was nearly dealt to the Toronto Blue Jays for Steve Karsay and Mike Timlin.
 Toronto general manager Pat Gillick had two separate transactions on the table including the one for Johnson with Seattle general manager Woody Woodward and one for Rickey Henderson with Oakland general manager Sandy Alderson.
-When Gillick was unable to contact Woodward he agreed to utilize the deal with Alderson.
-When Woodward returned Gillick's call he said he would agree to the deal for Johnson.
+When Gillick was unable to contact Woodward, he agreed to the deal with Alderson.
+When Woodward returned Gillick's call, he said he would agree to the deal for Johnson.
 However, Gillick gave his word to Alderson even though the deal had not been finalized.
-At the 1993 All-Star Game in Baltimore, Maryland, in a famous incident, Johnson threw a fastball over the head of Philadelphia Phillies first baseman John Kruk.
+At the All-Star Game in Baltimore, Maryland, in a famous incident, Johnson threw a fastball over the head of Philadelphia Phillies first baseman John Kruk.
 On October 3, Johnson entered the final game of the season as a defensive substitution, replacing Brian Turang in left field.
 This made him the tallest player to play the field in baseball history.

 1995

 After pitching well in the strike-shortened 1994 season, Johnson won the American League Cy Young Award in 1995 with an 18–2 record, 2.48 ERA and 294 strikeouts.
 His .900 winning percentage was the second highest in AL history, behind Johnny Allen, who had gone 15–1 for the Cleveland Indians in 1937.
 Johnson became the first regular starting pitcher in history to strike out more than a third of all batters faced.
 He also became the first Seattle Mariners pitcher to win the Cy Young Award, and the only one until Félix Hernández took home the honor in 2010.
 Johnson capped the Mariners' late-season comeback by pitching a three-hitter in the AL West's one-game playoff, crushing the California Angels' hopes with 12 strikeouts.
 Thus unable to start in the 5-game ALDS series against the Yankees until the third game, Johnson watched as New York took a 2–0 series lead.
 He defeated the Yankees in Game 3 with 10 strikeouts in seven innings.

-When the series went the full five games, the Mariners having come back from an 2-0 deficit to win both games at the Kingdome, Johnson made a dramatic relief appearance in the series final, Game 5, on only one day's rest.
+When the series went the full five games, the Mariners having come back from a 2–0 deficit to win both games at the Kingdome, Johnson made a dramatic relief appearance in the series final, Game 5, on only one day's rest.
 Entering a 4–4 game in the ninth inning, Johnson pitched the 9th, 10th, and 11th innings.
 He allowed one run, struck out six, and held on for the series-ending win in Seattle's dramatic comeback.